The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Details of Analysis

 \subsubsection{Analysis of Average Change in Pace}

 A one-way ANOVA showed a main effect of grouping condition when comparing General Solo, General Dyad and Mixed Dyad (General benchmark) on pace (Fig. 3A) during the last third of the testing stage (\textit{$F$}(2, 71), = 6.637, $p$=0.002, $\eta_p^2$ = 0.158).
-Post hoc comparisons indicated that average change in pace during the last interval was indeed higher for General Solo ($M$=0.97, $SD$=0.72) compared to General Dyads ($M$=-0.41, $SD$=1.51, $p$=0.001) and Mixed Dyads ($M$=0.01, $SD$=1.62, $p$=0.03), but did not differ significantly between Mixed Dyads and General Dyads ($p$=0.506).
+Planned comparisons indicated that the average change in pace during the last interval was indeed higher for General Solo ($M$=0.97, $SD$=0.72) compared to General Dyads ($M$=-0.41, $SD$=1.51, $p$=0.001) and Mixed Dyads ($M$=0.01, $SD$=1.62, $p$=0.03), but did not differ significantly between Mixed Dyads and General Dyads ($p$=0.506).

 Further, a one-way ANOVA showed a main effect of grouping condition when comparing Targeted Solo, Targeted Dyad, and Mixed Dyad (Targeted benchmark) (\textit{$F$}(2, 71), = 5.991, $p$ = 0.004, $\eta_p^2$ = 0.144).
-Post hoc comparisons similarly indicated that average change in pace during the last interval was higher for Targeted Solo ($M$=1.65, $SD$=1.04) compared to Targeted Dyads ($M$=0.82, $SD$=0.95, $p$=0.036) and Mixed Dyads ($M$=0.57, $SD$=1.39, $p$=0.003), but did not differ significantly between Mixed Dyads and Targeted Dyads ($p$=0.714).
+Planned comparisons similarly indicated that the average change in pace during the last interval was higher for Targeted Solo ($M$=1.65, $SD$=1.04) compared to Targeted Dyads ($M$=0.82, $SD$=0.95, $p$=0.036) and Mixed Dyads ($M$=0.57, $SD$=1.39, $p$=0.003), but did not differ significantly between Mixed Dyads and Targeted Dyads ($p$=0.714).